 Bruce Fulton Plank - Solid 3/4 Inch

 Likely to be the longest lasting white floor that has survived design styles over the years is the Bruce Fulton Winter White line (shown).
 Although it's not at the top of the quality scale, this combination strip or plank floor is widely used by decorators seeking a contemporary motif at affordable prices.
-The high gloss finish may not be suited for everyone.
+However, the high gloss finish may not be suited for everyone.

 Shows Flaws and Cracks - Cheap Products